pf4j/pf4j-wicket/README.md

 where ${wicket-plugin.version} is the last wicket plugin version.

+You may want to check for the latest released version using [Maven Search](http://search.maven.org/#search%7Cga%7C1%7Cwicket-plugin)

 How to use
 -------------------
 It's very easy to use wicket-plugin.
 All you need to do is to add a dependency to wicket-plugin in your pom.xml.
 The main challenge for you to transform a monolithic wicket application in a modular wicket application is to identify what's your extension points and to write extensions for these extension point in your plugins.